Tech-at-DU/d3-tutorial/11-Areas/readme.md

 2. All months for a single year.
 This would be twelve numbers.
 It might show the change in temperature over a year.
 3. One month for all years.
 For example Jan 1901, Jan 1902, Jan 1903, etc. This could show a trends for a time of year allowing you to compare the temperature in same month over many years.

-Sometimes you will need to look at the data and arrange or rearrange the data to suit your pupose.
+Sometimes you will need to look at the data and arrange or rearrange the data to suit your purpose.
 The data will not always be in the form that you need.
 D3 can do some of this but other times you need to use your JS skills to arrange the data to suit your purpose.

 ## Getting started